AviatrixSystems/Docs/HowTos/connect_overlap_vpc_via_VGW.rst

  4. Performs both SNAT and DNAT functions on the Aviatrix gateway:
         a.
 Go to Controller console, click Gateway.
 Select the Aviatrix gateway for spoke-vpc.
 Click Edit, and scroll down to find Destination NAT .
-	#.
+	b.
 Translates the cloud virtual destination address to its real address for each instance in the VPC.
-        #.
+        c.
 Mark the session with a number that is easy to remember.
 In this example, it is 119.
-        #.
+        d.
 Scroll up to find Source NAT.
 Translate the marked session to any on-prem virtual source address, as shown in the screenshot below.

      |nat_config|

-       #.
+       e.
 Repeat the NAT configuration for each cloud instance.
  #.
 Done

 Since VGW runs a BGP session to on-prem for normal Transit network, the spoke-vpc virtual CIDR 100.101.0.0/16 should be propagated to on-prem.
 From on-prem, the destination IP address takes the range 100.101.0.0/16.